KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 ## DEP
-- Create DEP error monitoring script to look at dep_status for errors to email.
 - Create a log file per KOAID? (and/or mark all logs with dbid)
 - DEIMOS triggering same FCS image file which results in many duplicate IDs.
 - DEIMOS create_jpg_from_fits using up all memory.
 Allow only 1 DEIMOS DEP at once?
 Optimize function?
 Add more memory?
-Don't create jpg.
+Don't create jpg?
+JPG turned off for now.

 ## MONITOR
 - Fix ktl service restart so we don't keep getting RPC error messages.